functionsfund/BookExcite-iOS/README.md

 # BookExcite-iOS
-Project allowing user to track his books in bookshel
+Project allowing user to track his books in bookshelf